||09 Apr - 10 Jun 2018

 You need to fill in a booking form to register and pay for this course.
 Bookings are taken on a first-come, first-served basis.
 We will confirm your place on the course once the payment has been received.

 A101 is a 9 week online course.
-We anticipate that you would need to allocate roughly 2 hours per week for study time.
+We anticipate that you would need to allocate a minimum of 2 hours per week for study time.

 If you are an existing user of our VLE then you can log in with your usual username and password.
 If you are a new VLE user you will receive an automated email with your login information nearer to the course start date.